iamlgh/eir/README.md

 # Eir

-Eir is a Flask/MongoDB web app built for [Greve Gymnastik og Trampolin](https://greve-gymnastik.dk/) (GGT), a Danish gymnastics and trampoline club, to handle scheduling, coach/parent notifications, and integration with the club's existing systems.
+Eir is a Flask/MongoDB web app built for [Greve Gymnastik og Trampolin](https://greve-gymnastik.dk/) (GGT), a Danish gymnastics and trampoline club, to add additional features to the club's existing management system.
 It is currently being used for the Trampoline department only.

 This repo is a **sanitized snapshot** of an actively developed private codebase, shared as a portfolio sample.
 Real member data, IDs, and secrets have been removed or replaced with synthetic test data; some tests that depended on third-party platform data have been excluded rather than reworked around fake data, for reasons noted below.
 History has been squashed to a single clean commit.